TIBCONL/tibcodatascienceworkshop/Readme.md

 <!--![alt_text](images/image26.png "image_tooltip")-->
 <img src=images/image26.png width="100%">

-3. On the data table look for the file 'credit_requests_new.csv' in the folder <_Hadoop, TS_TrainingDemo, Alain, TDSworkshop_> and drag it onto the canvas and validate the Hadoop file structure in the configuration of the node.
+3. On the data table look for the file 'credit_requests_new.csv' in the folder <_Hadoop, TS_PartnersDemo, Alain> and drag it onto the canvas and validate the Hadoop file structure in the configuration of the node.
 Inspect the content of the 'credit_requests_new' file by running the workflow.
 Next you can see the content of the file by looking at the results.
 Please note that there are no columns in the file to tell us if this is a good / bad loan that is what we'll find out in the next steps.
 4. On the operators tab add the nodes 'Load Model' and 'Predictor'.
 Connect both the data file  and the Load Model nodes to the Predictor node.

 <!--![alt_text](images/image8.png "image_tooltip")-->